-While many promise competitive prices and 24/7 availability, it’s important for you to find an MSP that can fulfill your business’s unique needs.
-By understanding what to look for in an MSP, you can develop criteria that are most important for your situation and find an MSP that will give you the capabilities you need to take your IT efforts to the next level.
+Many Managed Service Providers promise competitive prices and 24/7 availability.
+So how can you find an MSP that will fulfill your business’s unique needs?
+By understanding what to look for in an MSP, you can develop criteria that are most important for your situation.
+Keep reading to learn how you can find an MSP that will give you the capabilities you need to take your IT efforts to the next level.

 A Managed Service Provider (MSP) manages a client’s IT infrastructure, either on-site or remotely.
-MSPs perform a variety of IT functions, like monitoring servers, managing network security, and educating businesses on technology.
+MSPs perform a variety of IT functions, including:

 According to Sherweb, 75% of SMBs outsource at least some of their IT work to an MSP every year.
 By finding the right MSP, you can establish a safer, more reliable network and Infrastructure for your business.

-Before we get started, I think it is important to mention that not all MSPs are created equal.
+Before we get started, I think it’s important to mention that not all MSPs are created equal.
 However, you still expect top notch quality and quick response.

 Sadly, many fall short!

 The need for hiring an MSP is high in today’s IT world.
 The benefits and value they bring to the table are huge at the lower costs they ask for.
-It will almost always be cheaper to have a dedicated and qualified MSP team behind you versus having your own paid salary team, in house.
+It will almost always be cheaper to have a dedicated and qualified MSP team behind you, versus having your own paid, in-house team.

 Let’s dive in to learn more!